Not your typical guide to budget backpacking Australia’s east coast!

-Backpacking along the East Coast of Australia is…Well, in a nutshell, a party; it’s a booze-filled binge up or down the coast.
+Backpacking along the East Coast of Australia can be…Well, in a nutshell, a party for young and first time backpackers! – It can be a goon-filled binge up or down the coast.

-The East coast is the most popular and heavily backpacked coast which contains most of what Australia is famous for; it’s a well-trodden booze filled beaten path.
-Home to cities like Melbourne, Sydney and Brisbane, stunning beaches, exotic animals, famous landmarks, Incredible islands, world wonders, Fraiser Island, the Whitsunday, the great barrier reef, and even rain-forests.
+Australia’s East coast is the most popular and heavily backpacked coast in the country and contains most of what Australia is famous for.
+It’s a well-trodden, potentially booze filled beaten path.
+It’s home to cities like Melbourne, Sydney and Brisbane, rural towns, and stunning beach towns.
+The east coast is crammed, with stunning beaches, exotic animals, Incredible islands, world wonders, and famous sports like Fraiser Island, the Whitsunday, the great barrier reef, and even rain-forests.
+Oh, and there will be a lot of goon available all the way up the coast!
+It’s fair to say however you chose to do it, backpacking Australia will be an adventure.

-As a backpacker in Australia, you’re just as likely to go on an all-day booze cruise as you much as you visit an attraction, seeing and doing things becomes secondary to partying.
-In fact, most backpacker tours incorporate booze into their trips; select from a number party boats to take you out to the Whitsundays, booze out to the great barrier reef, go on a castaway trip and sit around a fire in the middle of nowhere with a crate of cheap beer or a box of goon.
+As a backpacker in Australia, you’re just as likely to go on an all-day booze cruise as well as visiting attractions and doing excursions; seeing and doing things can easily become secondary to partying the day and night away.
+In fact, you’re likely to find a lot of young backpacker tours to incorporate booze into their tours and trips to entice you.
+Don’t be surprised to be able to select from a number of party boats for a trip around the Whitsundays, or booze out to the great barrier reef, go on secluded island for a castaway trip and sit around a campfire with a bag of goon.

-A few tips for backpacking Australia east coast
+A few practical tips for budget backpacking Australia’s east coast

 - Learning local Aussie lingo will help you understand the locals.
 (Especially if they are bogans)